Central Sustainability Alumni

 Claire DeBlanc

 She is most proud of "working with an incredible team to get more people involved in sustainability and increasing access to sustainability projects and programs within the campus community."
+After graduation, Claire completed a sustainability internship with Frederik Meijer Gardens & Sculpture Park, then became the Circular Economy Coordinator in the City of Ann Arbor’s Office of Sustainability and Innovations.

 Eric Urbaniak

 In spring 2023, Eric graduated from CMU with dual degrees in biology and public & nonprofit administration, with a certified nonprofit professional credential.
-Now, Eric is pursuing a master's degree in natural resources at the University of Vermont with a concentration in environment, society, and public affairs.
+Now, Eric is pursuing a master's degree in natural resources at the University of Vermont with a concentration in environment, society and public affairs.
 Urbaniak is researching national trends around climate action and higher education carbon pricing mechanisms.
 He is also part of the newly formed Sustainable Solutions Lab at UVM, where he and other students use campus as a living laboratory to implement socio-ecological programs and policies.
-In his free time, Eric drums with a Brazilian drum group, Sambatucada, plays on an intramural volleyball team, and spends his weekends hiking new trails in Vermont!
+In his free time, Eric drums with a Brazilian drum group, Sambatucada, plays on an intramural volleyball team and spends his weekends hiking new trails in Vermont!

 Teresa Homsi